Qucs/qucs-help/source/BasSim.rst

 the Ngspice, Xyce and SPICE OPUS compatible simulator engines. ``Spice4qucs`` includes built-in support for SPICE via a
 subsystem specifically designed for this purpose.
 The Ngspice, Xyce and SPICE OPUS simulators are not embedded in Qucs but operate as independent external simulators.
-Before use with they must be installed on the computer operating system that you are running Qucs.
+Before use they must be installed on the computer operating system that you are running Qucs.

 2.2 Supported simulators
 ~~~~~~~~~~~~~~~~~~~~~~~~